hasibulkabiremon/auctionapp/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+The auction app generally build to sell and by from Online with a limited time bitting.

+If you want to sell then it will make your product Available for bidding by other.

+You may buy your product with a real bid online.